1. Should you buy or sell first?

 7. What kind of homeowner have you been?

 It’s time to be honest with yourself: have you maintained your current home or have you closed your eyes in the hopes that the water in the basement/leaky tap/squirrels in the attic would go away?
-It’s OK if you don’t like being a homeowner – buying a new (or newly renovated) house or townhouse might be a better option for you.
-If you hate gardening, why buy another house with a big yard?
+It’s OK if you don’t like being a homeowner – buying a condo, new (or newly renovated) house or townhouse might be a better option for you.
+If you hate gardening, why buy another home with a big yard?

 8. Money, money, money.